-Commercial Sexual Exploitation: Paying someone else for sexual activities, or for sexually graphic materials or behaviors.
+Paying someone else for sexual activities, or for sexually graphic materials or behaviors.
 Some forms of commercial sexual exploitation include: stripping, prostitution, nude bars, live sex shows, peep shows, trafficking people.
-See also Systematic Sexual Abuse

-Incest: Sexual abuse that is committed by one family member against another.
+Sexual abuse that is committed by one family member against another.
 Also called familial sexual abuse, incest can be committed by a parent, sibling, other family member, or an unrelated person living with, or treated as part of the family.
-See also Child Sexual Abuse.

-Intimate Partner Sexual Violence (IPSV): When rape/sexual assault occurs between two people who have or have had a consensual sexual relationship it is understood as Intimate Partner Sexual Violence.
+When rape/sexual assault occurs between two people who have or have had a consensual sexual relationship it is understood as Intimate Partner Sexual Violence.
 Sometimes this is referred to as “marital rape.”
 Intimate partner sexual violence is often a part of relationships in which other types of violence or battering are occurring.
 IPSV can occur in dating relationships, marriages or long term gay or lesbian relationships, and is certainly unlawful regardless of previous sexual contact.
-See also The IPSV Judicial Education Project.

 The terms sexual assault and sexual violence are often used interchangeably, however, both terms are used to describe a wide variety of abuses.
 Rape is a term that is often used to describe forced penetration but forced touch is also a serious crime in Minnesota.